One of the most popular forms of inexpensive advertising for small businesses is the pay-per-click (PPC) model.

 - You may opt to only utilize AdWords Conversion Tracking, in which case you should check to see if you have installed the correct AdWords conversion code (because you could have more than one) on the right pages of your site.
 This would typically be the “Thank You” or “Confirmation” pages.

 - You should consider utilizing Tracking Templates (aka ValueTrack parameters) for your campaigns.
 This can be done at scale when using tools such as AdWords Editor and Bing Editor.

 Apply the AIDA funnel

 AIDA is a funnel formula that is commonly applied to digital marketing activities.
 The AIDA funnel has four components: Awareness, Interest, Desire, Action.

-BigCommerce founder Mitchell Harper spoke at length about AIDA and its applications in marketing in a recent webinar which is now publicly available on YouTube.
+BigCommerce founder Mitchell Harper spoke at length about AIDA and its applications in marketing in a recent webinar.
 He delves into greater detail with regards to mapping AIDA to your marketing funnel.

-When applied to managing and optimizing PPC campaigns, the AIDA funnel can help you visualize each layer of the customer journey, and a unique mindset/emotional state of a potential converting visitor can be applied to each point in the funnel.
+When applied to optimizing PPC management for small business, the AIDA funnel can help you visualize each layer of the customer journey, and a unique mindset/emotional state of a potential converting visitor can be applied to each point in the funnel.